MIT-MI/mmai-course/spring2026/_pages/projects.md

 We list here only project reports that were publicly released by students.
 It should be noted that some of these links are for the follow-up submissions to conferences, after some revisions of the original project reports.

-If you previously took the MMAI course and ended up releasing a public version of your project, we would love to hear about it!
-Please contact the course instructor to be added to this list.

 Phoebe Chua, Cathy Mengying Fang, Takehiko Ohkawa, Raja Kushalnagar, Suranga Nanayakkara, Pattie Maes.
 [EmoSign: A Multimodal Dataset for Understanding Emotions in American Sign Language](https://arxiv.org/abs/2505.17090). arXiv 2025

 Chenyu Zhang, Minsol Kim, Shohreh Ghorbani, Jingyao Wu, Rosalind Picard, Patricia Maes, Paul Pu Liang.
 [When One Modality Sabotages the Others: A Diagnostic Lens on Multimodal Reasoning](https://arxiv.org/abs/2511.02794).
 NeurIPS 2025 Workshop